 - Current resume identifying appropriate objective related to graduate education

-Length of program depends on major and varies from 33 to 49 semester credit hours (SCH).
+The length of program depends on major and varies from 33 to 49 semester credit hours (SCH).
 Students should contact the director of the selected major or concentration or email (firstname.lastname@example.org).
-Applications are considered on an individual basis and are reviewed by the Graduate Studies Committee of the School of Nursing.
+Applications are considered on an individual basis and are reviewed by the Graduate Studies Committee of the College of Nursing.

 Online Learning Requirements

-To be successful, students must purchase or have accessible a computer with reliable internet access, most current Microsoft Office and other software essential for online learning.
+To be successful, students must purchase or have access to a computer with reliable internet access, most current Microsoft Office and other software essential for online learning.

 Compliance Requirements for MSN Program